Social selling is social, not selling

 What social selling isn't

-Social selling is not about bombarding the unknown with unsolicited messages and DMs; that's called spam.
-Social selling is not about just adding new contacts to your list.
-It's definitely about making those interactions meaningful, helpful and relevant, usually through having guidance or a suggested solution to a challenge or a problem.
-You're more likely to gain trust and credibility when you do so.
+Social selling is not about bombarding the unknown with unsolicited messages and spam.
+It is not simply adding new contacts to your list without meaningful interactions.
+Social selling focuses on making interactions meaningful, helpful, and relevant.
+It involves providing guidance or suggested solutions to challenges or problems.
+By doing so, you build trust and credibility with your audience.

 If your company has a LinkedIn page or is active on any other platform, you're already engaged in the basics of social selling.
 However, if you and your colleagues want to learn more about social selling, take HubSpot Academy's social media-related courses and certifications or LinkedIn's social selling course.